Basics of Solidity, Parity, JSON-RPC and Visual Studio Code

 Instead of directly writing a bytecode programmer can use solidity to write smart contract.
 Solidity today stands as one of the premium languages that run on the Ethereum and other private Blockchain.
 Solidity is just one of several languages which can be compiled into Ethereum Virtual machine(EVM) bytecode.
 It runs on Ethereum node so as to process the transaction. solC and browser-based compilers are the most common compilers for Solidity.
 It is a high level programming language which is used to create contracts in Blockchain, much akin to object oriented language, solidity supports inheritance, libraries and user-defined types.

-Parity is a Ethereum browser which allows user to interact with the Ethereum Blockchain.
+Ethereum Blockchain.
 It is more like an interface.

 Screen of parity dashboard.